Temporal Action Segmentation: An Analysis of Modern Techniques: Conclusions and Outlook

-\textbf{Forms of Supervision.} Procedural video sequences contain massive temporal redundancies in the supervisory signals.
-Temporal redundancy is due to significant similarity between successive video frames of the same action.
-Such redundancy has been validated by the comparable performance of using single-frame supervision and fully-supervised setting~\cite{li2021temporal,rahaman2022generalized}.
-Even single-frame supervision still requires the annotator to skim through \emph{every} video to make sure that no actions are missed.
-How to deal with the possible missing of actions in annotations would be a possible direction.
-Such a setting was initially investigated in~\cite{rahaman2022generalized}, but this remains as an open question.
+\textbf{Forms of Supervision.} Procedural video sequences feature enormous temporal redundancy in the supervisory signals due to the significant similarity between successive video frames of the same motion.
+Such redundancy is been proven by the comparable performance of using timestamp supervision~\cite{li2021temporal} vs. fully-supervised setting~\cite{li2021temporal,rahaman2022generalized}.
+While annotating only action timestamps significantly reduces the effort required, it still demands a vigilant annotator to review each video diligently, ensuring no activities are overlooked.
+Briefly explored in~\cite{rahaman2022generalized}, how to handle missing actions in annotations is an open direction for TAS.

-Another aspect to consider in terms of supervision is the inherent ambiguity of the action boundaries in procedural videos during annotation, as actions occurring in time are oftentimes not as clean cut as an object in space.
-As reported by~\cite{ding2022leveraging}, these ambiguities in action boundaries could greatly affect the model performance.
-Hence, it is worth searching for ways that are more appropriate for defining/labeling action boundaries.
+An additional component of supervision to consider is the inherent uncertainty of the action boundaries, as actions occurring in time are frequently not as distinct as an object in space.
+According to~\cite{ding2022leveraging}, these uncertainties in action boundaries can have a significant impact on model performance.
+It is, therefore, worthwhile to investigate how to define/label action boundaries.

-\textbf{Downstream tasks} Temporal segmentation outputs can also be used in downstream tasks.
-For example, Soran~\etal~\cite{soran2015generating} segments video streams to issue notifications about missing actions, \eg, \emph{`turn off the oven'}.
-Rivoir~\etal~\cite{rivoir2019unsupervised} employ segmentation as a preliminary task for predicting the remaining time of long surgery videos.
-Similarly, in action anticipation, several approaches utilize segmentation methods to represent past observations with action labels~\cite{abu2018will,Ke_2019_CVPR,gammulle2019forecasting}.
-This is because such labels contain high-level semantic information, which is preferable to visual features for anticipation tasks~\cite{sener2020temporal}.
-Similarly, having obtained high-level semantic results from an action segmentation method, it is possible for an intelligent system to summarize the contents of a video, \ie, video summarization~\cite{apostolidis2021video}.
+\textbf{Downstream tasks.} Temporal segments can be used as inputs to downstream tasks.
+For instance,~\cite{soran2015generating} segments video streams in order to send alerts regarding missed actions.
+While~\cite{rivoir2019unsupervised} uses segmentation as a preliminary job for estimating the remaining time in lengthy surgery videos.
+Similarly, many approaches in action anticipation use segmentation techniques to represent prior observations with action labels~\cite{abu2018will,Ke_2019_CVPR,gammulle2019forecasting}.
+This is because such labels contain high-level semantic information, which is preferred over visual characteristics for anticipation tasks~\cite{sener2020temporal}.
+An intelligent system that has acquired high-level semantic results via a TAS approach can summarize the contents of a movie, \ie, video summarization~\cite{apostolidis2021video}.

-Furthurmore, shifting the temporal action segmentation towards an online setting could make such techniques more applicable for applications in the real world.
-The very first attempt towards this goal was made in~\cite{du2022fast}.
-However, this method relies on pre-computed frame-wise features.
-A future direction could be online segmentation of videos with end to end models.